 This is the filename of a file where you configure access to users and groups.
-The format is based on a common configuration file format.
-Here is an example configuration:
+The format is based on a common configuration file format; see the

 This configuration setting specifies which user group will have administrative access; by default this is set to

 admin.
 Thus, in the above example, the user who logs in as